-- Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC)......as needed 2.
-Coordinated with City of Placerville to program funds to multi-modal and other projects included in - Coordinated with El Dorado County DOT to program funding and support delivery of multi-modal projects included in the 2020 RTP(EDCTC)as needed - Coordinated with El Dorado County DOT to update/amend the RTP to include a project for - Coordinated with El Dorado Transit to support delivery of projects included in the 2020 RTP (EDCTC) as needed - 6.
-Coordinated with SACOG on Project Evaluation Process, Mapping Tools, and project
+- Coordinated with SACOG on updates and amendments to the MTP and MTIP (EDCTC)......as needed Coordinated with City of Placerville to program funds to multi-modal and other projects included in the 2020 RTP (EDCTC)......as needed

+- 5. Coordinated with El Dorado Transit to support delivery of projects included in the 2020 RTP (EDCTC).......as needed - 6.
+Coordinated with SACOG on Project Evaluation Process, Mapping Tools, and project identification for MTP update (EDCTC).......as needed